shaardie/blog.haardiek.org/generators-in-go.md

 ## Channels

-One cool thing about the generator in python is that there is no constructor and we can simply iterate over it.
+One cool thing about the generator in Python is that there is no constructor and we can simply iterate over it.
 In Go we can achieve the same thing with channels.
 Let's take a look.